Attention Solexx DIY-ers:

 How Long Does it Take?

 Well, that depends.
-But if you want a quick weekend project, go with a kit!
+There is not an extended curing time as there can be with some woodworking projects.
+It depends on the complexity of your project.
+Ours took several months, partly because we are inexperienced builders.
+But if you are looking for a quick weekend project, go with a kit.
 Check them out!
 There are some cool designs to fit all kinds of needs and budgets.
 A big advantage to the kits, other than it’s all laid out for you and ready to assemble, is the composite framework.
 It’s a great feature.
+As is the shelving that is incorporated into the frame, making it super strong.

 More Tips & Info?